Moozzii/PINN-Schrodinger2D/README.md

 - 🧱 Built using [SIREN (sinusoidal representation networks)](https://arxiv.org/abs/2006.09661) for smooth representation of high-frequency wavefunctions
 - 🎥 Generates clean, arXiv-ready plots and animations of wavefunction evolution
 - 📉 Tracks **norm conservation** and expectation values to verify physical consistency
-- 🧪 Modular training and visualization pipeline, easy to extend to 3D or potentials
+- 🧪 Modular training and visualization pipeline, easy to extend to 3D or potential

 ---